rohit1101/tour-of-go/README.md

 }
 ```

-The following code is an example of "naked" return in golang where the return statement has no arguments and the two named variables values are returned
+The following code is an example of "naked" return where the return statement has no arguments and the two variables are defined on top of the function type syntax

 ```go
 package main